 But are those efforts sufficient?
 Are they efficient?
 How do you prioritize which metrics should be used for performance evaluations?

-Is there no better-organized system to promote positive change for your agency or business unit?
+Is there no better-organized system to promote positive change for your Talent Acquisition team?

-Let’s start by trying to answer the first question: is your recruitment-performance measuring system sufficient?
+Let’s start by trying to answer the first question: is your recruiter performance measuring system sufficient?

 Poor Candidate Experience has first- and second-hand consequences.

 The first-hand consequences only impact your unhappy candidates, who, most probably, will ghost you.
 Talent will withdraw their applications and accept jobs elsewhere.
 Conversely, a positive Candidate Experience makes candidates 38% less likely to withdraw.

 The second-hand consequences imply that the candidates have spread the word about their poor experience with you through negative reviews or word of mouth to friends and family.
 77% of unhappy candidates will share their experience with others, and 50% will not do business with you.

 25% of unhappy candidates actively tell others not to work for the company that disappointed them.

 You might think that it’s just another drop in the ocean, but 75% of candidates consider employer brand and reputation before applying for a job, and 86% check Glassdoor ratings.
 69% of candidates would reject an offer from an employer with a bad reputation.

 Poor reviews drive away high-quality candidates and lengthen the time needed to successfully fill a position, thus increasing recruiting costs.